jdmh96/vgwiki/celeste-lore.md

 I aim it, then I let it go.

-It blasts in waves like_WUB-WUB-WUB-WUB_right at the line of Stormguard.
+It blasts in waves like\_WUB-WUB-WUB-WUB\_right at the line of Stormguard.
 Then the Gythians go to town on those dangerous dames, slice-n-dicing, and the Stormguard retreat, Gythians chasing after them.

-I’m expecting accolades, like at_least_someone could act impressed?
+I’m expecting accolades, like at\_least\_someone could act impressed?
 But the titanback burps out this big noise and the war mage is already trying to get Celeste onto the barge.
 Dad isn’t having it.
 He grabs Celeste back by her wrist.
 “She isn’t going,” he says.

 The war mage goes on about how Celeste has to fulfill her destiny and take the throne blah blah blah, but Dad is having none of it.
 He even fakes a punch at the Gythian mage to make him flinch.
 Dad says the Storm Queen is threatening their dying civilization and they think throwing Sis at the problem will fix it.
 Celeste and I are like_whoa_.
 We learned about the tyrant queen in school, how her armies mow down and pillage other cities, killing dissenters and kidnapping talented kids to be raised as Stormguard soldiers.

 It gets crazy-tense, and everyone’s talking about what’s best for Celeste.
 But it feels like my future’s being decided too.
 And I got a decision to make…

-# Celeste Lore: Part Five - ‘ESCAPE TO THE FOLD PART II’
+# Celeste Lore: Part Six - ‘ESCAPE TO THE FOLD PART II’

 “If there is a way to end her tyranny, shouldn’t I do it?”
 Celeste says in that calm way that always winds Dad up even worse.

 “Your mother thought she could supplant the Storm Queen with technologist help, and look what happened to her.”